ory/sdk/clients/client/typescript-fetch/docs/FrontendApi.md

 Create Login Flow for Browsers

 This endpoint initializes a browser-based user login flow.
 This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.
 If this endpoint is opened as a link in the browser, it will be redirected to &#x60;selfservice.flows.login.ui_url&#x60; with the flow ID set as the query parameter &#x60;?flow&#x3D;&#x60;.
 If a valid user session exists already, the browser will be redirected to &#x60;urls.default_redirect_url&#x60; unless the query parameter &#x60;?refresh&#x3D;true&#x60; was set.
 If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
-In the case of an error, the &#x60;error.id&#x60; of the JSON response body can be one of:  &#x60;session_already_available&#x60;: The user is already signed in. &#x60;session_aal1_required&#x60;: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. &#x60;security_csrf_violation&#x60;: Unable to fetch the flow because a CSRF violation occurred. &#x60;security_identity_mismatch&#x60;: The requested &#x60;?return_to&#x60; address is not allowed to be used.
+In the case of an error, the &#x60;error.id&#x60; of the JSON response body can be one of:  - &#x60;session_already_available&#x60;: The user is already signed in. - &#x60;session_aal1_required&#x60;: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. - &#x60;session_aal2_enrollment_required&#x60;: Second-factor auth is required but the identity has no second factor enrolled.
+Follow &#x60;redirect_browser_to&#x60; to the settings flow to enroll one. - &#x60;security_csrf_violation&#x60;: Unable to fetch the flow because a CSRF violation occurred. - &#x60;security_identity_mismatch&#x60;: The requested &#x60;?return_to&#x60; address is not allowed to be used.
 Adjust this in the configuration!
 The optional query parameter login_challenge is set when using Kratos with Hydra in an OAuth2 flow.
 See the oauth2_provider.url configuration option.
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login](https://www.ory.com/docs/kratos/self-service/flows/user-login) and [User Registration Documentation](https://www.ory.com/docs/kratos/self-service/flows/user-registration).

 ### Example